MinLiAmoy/naiveSmartRetail/README.md

 version 2 is done. may exist few bugs good idea from wanggang:
 	***we can resize/compress the image and do the segm/diff function. let's have a shot!

+***cv_logic Version3
+wanggang's idea:
+	the problem is that the motion PULL and PUSH are triggered by different methods, but not by a unified logic.
+This may result in the chaos.
+For example,/ when the system didn't recognize the PUSH motion, it will trigger 2 PULL motion in sequence. also, wanggang tested cv_logic_v0 on another testing video. when upper level of objects are shaked, the fgsegm method will detect this motion blob, even/ the hand is outside the closet.

+	***solution:
+	like infrared ray detection.
+	we only consider the middle region, like(4*480). we take a specific frame as background. when a new frame comes in, we just select same 4*480 region/ and do the substracion like foreground segmentation. after binarization, we can sum up all the light pixels. when the sum is bigger than a threshold, we can conclude that the state is hand_in.

+2.1
+training log:
+	dataset 12_2
+		the initial checkpoint is false!!!
+	started training again
+wrote all the documents needed for training.
+My job is done.